-Last month me and Sandy visited York and headed to visit the wonderful team at Jorvik Tricycles.
+During our Weekend Break in York, we visited the wonderful team at Jorvik Tricycles.
 The lovely owner James showed us around the showroom, explained why he set up the business and even let us go out and experience riding the trikes ourselves.

 Jorvik (pronounced Yorvik) quickly built an admirable reputation.
 Not just for the quality of the tricycles, but for the care and understanding that came with each and every sale.
 Today, Jorvik are one of the leading tricycle providers, supplying customers and cycle shops globally.
-Check out my vlog from the trip below.
+The perfect way to spend a Weekend Break in York.